MFR6340/theenglishextension.org/young-world-4/unit-5: The Story of Chocolate.md

 ### The Great Chocoplot, by Chris Callaghan
 <img src="https://imgur.com/PvuDfbY.png" width="25%" />

+Jelly and her family live in Chompton-on-de-Lyte, where everyone loves a Chocablocka bar or two - so when the end of chocolate is announced, she can't believe it.
+Determined to investigate, Jelly and her gran follow a trail of clues to a posh chocolate shop and its owner, the pompous Garibaldi Chocolati.
 (Lexile 790L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Great-Chocoplot-Chris-Callaghan/9781910002513?ref=grid-view&qid=1674493914769&sr=1-1"> Buy on BookDepository</a>